learning-zone/angular-basics/README.md

 #### Q. ***What is folding?***

 The compiler can only resolve references to exported symbols in the metadata.
 Where as some of the non-exported members are folded while generating the code. i.e Folding is a process in which the collector evaluate an expression during collection and record the result in the .metadata.json instead of the original expression.
-For example, the compiler couldn't refer selector reference because it is not exported
+For example, the compiler couldnot refer selector reference because it is not exported
 ```typescript
 let selector = 'app-root';
 @Component({